Flames of Doom

 Flames of Doom is a role-playing game adventure published by TSR in 1987 for the Marvel Super Heroes role-playing game.

 Contents

 Flames of Doom is a scenario for the Advanced rules, the fourth in the future-history X-Men series: the final battle against the Sentinels.

+The gamemaster must first choose one of eight endings to work towards.
+In the adventure, Mystique has become aware of the player characters, and sends the Sentinels to kill them.
+If this fails, Mystique meets the characters in disguise, and sets up an ambush.
+If this fails, Mystique offers a cease-fire in order to safeguard civilian lives if the characters will join her cause.
+If the characters reject her cease-fire, she declares all-out war.